 Peggy lives in the woods of southeast Michigan with her husband, Gary, and their dog, Halle, cat, Tiger, and parakeet, Sassy.
 Peggy and Gary have three married children and nine grandchildren.

 Born the oldest of eight children, I have always loved and enjoyed children of all ages.
 Quite naturally I went into teaching, receiving my BA in Education from the University of Michigan, and my MA in Reading from Eastern Michigan University.
 I taught in Southgate, MI, on the Navajo Reservation in AZ, and on the Jemez Reservation in NM.
 Then my husband, Gary, and I decided to build our home and live close to family in Cohoctah, MI.
 We now enjoy living by my six sisters, their families and my one brother and his family.
 We are: Peggy, Pamela, Patrice, Penny, Phyllis, Paris, Priscilla, and Bill.
 I always love to say or write that!

 Gary and I have three children: Erin, Andrew and Matthew.
-They have all married wonderful bucket fillers and have delightful children who are our seven grandchildren.
+They have all married wonderful bucket fillers and have delightful children who are our nine grandchildren.

 Over my 27 years in Fowlerville Community Schools I taught everything from Kindergarten to eighth grade, Indian Education and Title I. The last 15 years I settled into fifth grade, and received the honor of being Teacher of the Year in 2001, before retiring in 2006.

 Now I have had the privilege of sharing the bucketfilling message through Bucketfillers101, in over 350 presentations around the USA, with people of all ages.

 Pets are family members too.
 It’s important for our children to hear and understand that, as they learn to fill the buckets of those around them.
 It adds such joy to everyday life to notice how YOU can fill buckets wherever you are.
 It makes life so rewarding and fun!